vipkum2/Jungle/README.md

 yarn cypress run

-It will execute all cases in command line and will print the report simmary end of file.
+It will execute all cases in command line and will print the report summary end of file.

 You can also find Video of execution in dir: cypress/videos/Cucumber